How to Choose the Right Shoes for Your Feet for Comfort

 Even among the same types of shoes, there are differences.
 Running shoes for racing are more flat and rigid, while those for fitness are elevated at the heel, and cushier.

 Cross trainers, in part, answer the need for an all-purpose shoe.
 But they have their limitations.
 Most are excellent for the gym, weight room, and for some, even running.
-But for safety and efficiency, get sport-specific shoes if your budget allows.
+But for safety and efficiency, sport-specific shoes are often preferred if your budget allows.

 Guide to Shopping for Shoes